-Base Inform nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate4 Source Methodology Assumptions with a value for gamma of zero.
+Base Inforn nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions grossed up for the value of imputation credits.
+This estimate is therefore consistent with a value for gamma of zero.
 MRP of 6.6 percent represents our best estimate of a historical average of excess market returns, consistent with valuing imputation credits at zero.
 Table 4.2: Pipeline details Construction date Actual SAP FAMR Extracted the year of construction from the FAMR for the construction assets.
 Construction date is interpreted as the mid- point of the year when construction commenced based on reference to the FAMR.
 Table 4.2: Pipeline details Negative residual value Estimate Refer to 'Table 4.1: Recovered capital method - pipeline assets' source.
 Refer to 'Table 4.1: Recovered capital method - pipeline assets' methodology explanation.
 Refer to 'Table 4.1: Recovered capital method - pipeline assets' assumptions.